-This may be a surprise, but the first ingredient of being trustworthy is taking a look at your own behavior before judging others.
+This may be a surprise, but the first ingredient of being trustworthy is looking at your own behavior before judging others.
 Knowing oneself, or increasing self-awareness, is a primary quality to being viewed as trustworthy.

-When a leader is willing to look inwardly, they become vulnerable and uncover qualities that may impact his or her ability to lead.
-By looking inwardly a leader is more effective at leading outwardly.
+When leaders are willing to look inwardly, they become vulnerable and uncover qualities that may impact their ability to lead.
+By looking inwardly, a leader is more effective at leading outwardly.

 2. Increase Your “Flex” Ability

 A necessary ingredient for being trustworthy is being adaptable and flexible to change.
-When leaders are not flexible they spend more time and resources avoiding change instead making the change work.
+When leaders are not flexible, they spend more time and resources avoiding change instead of doing the change work.